ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

 * Correct path to Java keystore ?
 * Correct name of Java keystore
 * Correct Java keystore password ?
-* Keystore and Key password's are the same ?
+* Keystore and Key passwords are the same ?
 * Have you looked in the logs for errors ?
 * Can you successfully test the skill from the Amazon developer console ?

 ## Support

-This is a community supported App
+This is a community supported App.
-For any issues please post your question to [answers.splunk.com](http://answers.splunk.com) The author will be notified with an email alert.
+For any issues please post your question to [answers.splunk.com](http://answers.splunk.com).
+The author will be notified with an email alert.

 ## Source Code

-If you want the source code or are interested in collaborating , [then browse here to Github](https://github.com/damiendallimore/SplunkModularInputsJavaFramework/tree/master/alexa)
+If you want the source code or are interested in collaborating , [then browse here to Github.](https://github.com/damiendallimore/SplunkModularInputsJavaFramework/tree/master/alexa)